CivicActions/ssp-toolkit/docs/controls/CP.md

 ##### CivicActions

-Real world tests of the contingency plan will be held at least annually, with supplemental tests (checklist/table-top) as needed for specific scenarios.
+Real-world tests of the contingency plan will be held at least annually, with supplemental tests (checklist/table-top) as needed for specific scenarios.
 The ISCP Coordinator is responsible to facilitate annual testing exercises.
-The testing process for the ISCP includes review of the ISCP, exercise and identification of corrective actions and other improvements.
+The testing process for the ISCP includes a review of the ISCP, exercise, and identification of corrective actions and other improvements.

 ### CP-6: Alternate Storage Site